 BENEFITS OF FLOOD DAMAGE REDUCTION IN HARRIS COUNTY

 Avoided Damages: Construction of flood damage reduction projects and home buyouts means a reduced risk of flooding for Harris County residents.
-It is estimated that more than 10,000 homes and businesses avoided flooding in 2015 alone due to construction projects completed in the past 20 years on three watersheds alone, plus buyouts managed by the Flood Control District.
+While the devastation from Harvey was widespread, it is estimated that more than 24,100 homes and businesses across Harris County avoided flooding during that storm because of construction projects completed in the past 20 years in the Brays, Sims and White Oak Bayou watersheds alone, plus countywide buyouts managed by the Flood Control District.
+Without those previously completed projects, 24,100 more structures would have been added to the Harvey flooding toll.

 Lower Flood Insurance Rates: Many property owners will see smaller flood insurance premiums, thanks to a shrinking mapped floodplain.
 The recently completed mega-project on Sims Bayou, for example, removed the 1 percent (100-year) floodplain from several thousand homes and businesses.